Skip to main content

 You can claim the Employment Allowance at any point during the year.
 If you've claimed late and do not use your full allowance by the end of the tax year against Class 1 NIC already paid, you should contact HMRC to claim any unclaimed allowance towards any other tax or NICs you owe (including VAT or corporation tax).
 Alternatively, you can claim a refund if you do not owe any tax at all.

-If you plan to claim the employment allowance, you should check if de minimis state aid apply to your business.
+If you're based in Northern Ireland and plan to claim the employment allowance, you should check if de minimis state aid apply to your business.
 If not, choose 'state aid rules do not apply'.

 Stay up-to-date with business advice and news